ewhuang/knoweng_nih/README.md

 This script computes the 4x4 summary table for all of our methods.

 To get the inverse rankings of the top pathways.
+$ python inverse_ranking_top_pathways.py

-$ python ivnerse_ranking_top_pathways.py
+$ python subtract_superdrug_from_pathways.py exp p_val
+Removes the superdrug pathways from the expression pathways that are below the p_val arugment.
+Outputs top_pathways_exp_hgnc_subtract_superdrug.txt.

 Running random pathways.
-$ python random_control_genes.py RUN_NUM
+$ python random_control_genes.py
 Randomly samples pathways for each drug, where the number of samples equals the number of pathway-drug pairs for expression below a certain threshold, with this threshold in the range of [0.001, 0.005, 0.01, 0.05, 0.1].

-Each script runs 100 times, so the argument is the output file name.
-We can read the 10 outputs to see 1,000 random runs, and then average them all.
+$ python reformat_superdrug_genes.py
+Gets the top 250 superdrug genes.

 _____VARIOUS SCRIPTS_____
 $ python kegg_lincs_intersection.py